CoopHive/Apiary/notes/design.md

 While the outcome of each negotiation goes on chain, negotiations are performed off-chain, and both on-chain and off-chain data can be used to inform various negotiation strategies.

+A big part of the off-chain information are centralized in a pubsub que, a set of recorded messages, more or less public, that every agent can listen to (and store locally for memory).
+We need to define better the pubsub cue, equivalent in many ways to a broker order book.

 A set of environmental variables appear necessary for actors to construct optimal policies.
 These include:

 - ETH price.
 We believe the dynamics of the protocol, being based on smart contracts and EVM technology, to be driven by the state of the Ethereum protocol.
 One proxy for this is the point-in-time price of ETH.